-Around 10 p.m. on Saturday, July 9, 1938, a mob (estimated by the local paper to be 200 strong) of white residents of Wapato, located in the Yakima Valley, instigated what the Yakima Morning Herald termed a “miniature race war.”
-For two hours, the mob rioted with clubs, hammers, sticks, and rocks with the aim to drive the African American population out of town.
+Around 10 p.m. on Saturday, July 9, 1938, a mob (estimated by the local paper to be 200 strong) of white residents of Wapato, located in the Yakima Valley, instigate what the Yakima Morning Herald terms a "miniature race war."
+For two hours, the mob riots with clubs, hammers, sticks, and rocks, aiming to drive the African American population out of town.

 An Influx of Labor

-A union activist report on the riot attributed the root of the violent upsurge to the changing demographics of the region.
+A union activist report on the riot attributed the violent upsurge to the changing demographics of the region.
 Throughout the 1930s, the Yakima Chamber of Commerce advertised job opportunities available in the Yakima Valley to the Dust Bowl-plagued Midwest.

-This resulted in an influx of labor, including a handful of African Americans who migrated to the valley to work in the beet fields.
+This resulted in an influx of labor, including a handful of African Americans who migrated to the valley to work in the beet fields and on area railroads.
 The sudden -- though slight -- increase in the black population antagonized some local whites; many adopted vigilante tactics including mob violence.

 The majority of African Americans in Wapato were able to escape the mob.
 A few, however, were injured.
-The 24-year-old Earldine Young was struck by a rock while fleeing in her nightgown.
+A 24-year-old woman, Earldine Young, was struck by a rock while fleeing in her nightgown.
 The blow resulted in a severe cut on her eye.
 Others, according to the union report, were clubbed into submission, including a pregnant woman.
-The mob broke furniture and burned a pile of bed mattresses.
+The mob broke furniture and burned a pile of mattresses.

 In the weeks following the riot, local lawyer J. P. Tunkoff represented five of the African Americans victims, including Earldine Young.
 Young filed suit against the local marshal, the deputy marshal, and the county sheriff for failure to enforce the law though they were cognizant of the illegal violence that aimed to "drive all colored residents from the city."